jthlab/demesinfer/docs/notation.rst

     })

+By **construction** of the demographic model, these five parameters are constrained to be equal.

 Users are encouraged to modify these constraints according to their specific models and research hypotheses.
 For detailed instructions on modifying these constraints, please refer to the Tutorial documentation section.

-Remember, you can always inspect the demographic model by calling the ``asdict()`` method on your ``demes`` model object (e.g., ``g.asdict()``) to understand its structure better.
+Remember, you can always inspect the demographic model by calling the ``asdict()`` method on your ``demes`` model object (e.g., ``demo.to_demes().asdict()``) to understand its structure better.